katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

     __Important__: add only the translations that are different from the defaults, e.g., if your language is left-to-right, don't add the `direction` translation, as English is left-to-right as well.
-    The following translations are for technical purposes and __should not be updated__, so if they're missing from your language, it's for a good reason:
+    The following translations are for technical purposes, and __should not be updated__, so if they're missing from your language, it's for a good reason:

     - `search.config.lang`